-Here are two silver drachms from Illyria, one from Apollonia (AΠOΛ on reverse) and one from Dyrrhachion (ΔYP on reverse).
+Here are three silver drachms from Illyria, one from Apollonia (AΠOΛ on reverse) and two from Dyrrhachion (ΔYP on reverse or straight edges).
 Two relatively recent articles are useful for dating these coins, both from Gyula Petranyi (2007) & (2010).
 The author also has an excellent website.
 There are around 600 cow-calf type drachma emissions in total.

 Illyria, Apollonia, 53-48 BC, ΤΙΜΗN (Timen) and ΔΑΜΟΦΩΝTOΣ (Damophontos), magistrates, AR drachm

 Obv: TIMHN, cow standing left with suckling calf, monogram below